 Professionally he has played with many prestigious orchestras, such as La Scala and the Scala’s Philharmonic, the Mozart Orchestra of Bologna, the Symphonic Orchestra of S. Cecilia, the Phoenix of Venice, the Maggio Musicale and Parma’s Teatro Regio Orchestra, where he is currently the first oboe player.
 Maestro Ambrosini has enjoyed the opportunity to play with such prominent Italian and foreign conductors as Claudio Abbado, Riccardo Muti, Ricardo Chailly, Yuri Temirkanov and many more.
-This is his third summer with AYO.
+This is his fourth summer with AYO.

 Paolo Beltramini, Solo Clarinet of the Orchestra della Svizzera Italiana (Lugano, Switzerland), is the only Italian clarinetist to have won the First Prize at the prestigious Prague Spring International Clarinet Competition (1996).
 In duo, together with the pianist Roberto Arosio, he was the winner of the International Chamber Music Competitions in Paris (1996) and Trapani (1997).
 The forementioned awards brought Beltramini to the atention of audiences and critics and helped establish his reputation as one of the most interesting wind-instrument virtuosos on the international concert circuit.